COMPUTER STUDIES 10

 DRAFTING 10 Level I

-This is an entry level course open to all grade 9 – 12 students and will begin with basic sketching procedures, but will primarily be focused on CADD, (Computer Assisted Drafting and Design).
+This is an entry level course open to all grade 9 – 12 students and will begin with basic sketching procedures, but will primarily be focused on CADD, (Computer Assisted Drafting and Design) and SketchUp.
 A variety of industry standard software will be used to produce practical, real-life 2-D and 3-D projects, models, and animations.
 Topics such as building construction standards and manufacturing techniques will also be covered.
+You will get hands on experience with 3D printing and create your own house design.
+Highlights from the course:

 DRAFTING 11 Level II